KeithCu/FlaskEvents/README.md

 ### 9. Live-stream Embed
 - **Description**: Allow embedding of live streams from platforms like YouTube or Facebook on event pages.
 - **Importance**: Medium (Rank: 9)
-- **Why It’s Important**: Enhances virtual event pages by allowing attendees to watch streams without leaving the site.
+- **Why It's Important**: Enhances virtual event pages by allowing attendees to watch streams without leaving the site.
 - **Implementation Considerations**:
   - **Database**:
     - Use the `live_stream_url` field in the `Event` model.